frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/attendance-status.md

 <img class="screenshot" alt="Attendance Status" src="{{docs_base_url}}/assets/img/human-resources/attendance-status.png">

-Below are detailed explanation of all checkbox in Attendance Status.
+Below is a detailed explanation of all the checkboxes in Attendance Status.

 * **IS Half Day:** If Checked, The Attendance Status will represent Half Day Status During Attendance Creation.